Datavault-UK/automate-dv-docs/docs/tutorial/tut_staging.md

 With this metadata, the [stage](../macros.md#stage) macro will:

-- Hash the `CUSTOMER_ID` column, and create a new column called `CUSTOMER_PK` containing the hash value.
+- Hash the `CUSTOMER_ID` column, and create a new column called `CUSTOMER_HK` containing the hash value.
-- Hash the `NATION_ID` column, and create a new column called `NATION_PK` containing the hash value.
+- Hash the `NATION_ID` column, and create a new column called `NATION_HK` containing the hash value.
-- Concatenate the values in the `CUSTOMER_ID` and ```NATION_ID``` columns and hash them in the order supplied, creating a new column called `CUSTOMER_NATION_PK` containing the hash of the combination of the values.
+- Concatenate the values in the `CUSTOMER_ID` and ```NATION_ID``` columns and hash them in the order supplied, creating a new column called `CUSTOMER_NATION_HK` containing the hash of the combination of the values.
 - Concatenate the values in the `CUSTOMER_NAME`, `CUSTOMER_PHONE`, `CUSTOMER_DOB`
 columns and hash them, creating a new column called `CUSTOMER_HASHDIFF` containing the hash of the combination of the values.
 The `is_hashdiff: true` flag should be provided so that dbtvault knows to treat this column as a hashdiff.